ElMantos/chat-app/README.md

 ## Building

+### Android

+- run `yarn android:bundle` to bundle fo release
+- build .apk with Android Studio

-- building is run according to RN docs
+- building app for IOS is done according to RN docs